29 ways to use your social listening tool

 Find sales prospects online

 At Awario, we see sales prospecting on social media as one of the most promising ways to use social media monitoring.
 That’s why we’ve added a dedicated Leads module to the app that lets you create an alert for sales prospecting in a couple of clicks.
 Start with describing your product and specifying your competitors.
-Indicate your country to get leads from particular region.
+Indicate your country to get leads from a particular region.
 Based on the data you provide, Awario Leads will give you a feed full of prospects asking about a product like yours or complaining about your competitors.

 Leads alert feed for social listening tools